appliedepi/epiJuliahandbook/README.md

 # Packages
 - Julia has built in package management (called {pkg}) for a project (the equivalent of R's {renv})
+- read the julia documentation on [directories](https://docs.julialang.org/en/v1/base/file/#Base.Filesystem.mkdir)
-- see the [documentation](https://docs.julialang.org/en/v1/stdlib/Pkg/) for how this works
+- see the [pkg documentation](https://docs.julialang.org/en/v1/stdlib/Pkg/) for how this works